MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/multivalidationbehavior.md

 title: "Xamarin Community Toolkit MultiValidationBehavior"
 author: sthewissen
 ms.author: joverslu
-description: "The MultiValidationBehavior allows the user to combine multiple validators validating a given text depending on specified parameters." ms.date: 12/07/2020
+description: "The MultiValidationBehavior allows the user to combine multiple validators to validate text input depending on specified parameters." ms.date: 12/07/2020
 ---

 # Xamarin Community Toolkit MultiValidationBehavior

-The MultiValidationBehavior is a behavior that allows the user to combine multiple validators validating a given text depending on specified parameters.
-By adding this behavior to an `Entry` control it can be styled differently depending on whether a valid or an invalid text value is provided.
+The MultiValidationBehavior is a behavior that allows the user to combine multiple validators to validate text input depending on specified parameters.
+For example, an `Entry` control can be styled differently depending on whether a valid or an invalid text input is provided.
 By allowing the user to chain multiple existing validators together, it offers a high degree of customizability when it comes to validation.
 Additional properties handling validation are inherited from [ValidationBehavior](/xamarin-communitytoolkit/behaviors/validationbehavior).

 ## Syntax